samco-sdk/Python-SDK/README.md

 }
 ```
 ### OptionChain:

-To search OptionChain for equity, derivatives and commodity scrips based on user provided search symbol and exchange name.
+The OptionChain function `get_option_chain()` can be used to search OptionChain for equity, derivatives and commodity scrips based on user provided search symbol and exchange name.
-The OptionChain function name in python is `get_option_chain()`

 #### Parameters:
 ```python